 17 x 60 minute episodes

-Rod Serling introduced (and wrote 89 episodes) eerie and well-constructed weekly dramas in this series – generally considered to be the first “adult” science-fantasy anthology series to appear on American television – set in a monochrome fantasy world beyond fact or fiction.
+Rod Serling introduced (and wrote 89 episodes) eerie and well-constructed weekly dramas in this series – generally considered to be the first “adult” science-fantasy anthology series to appear on American television – set in a monochrome world beyond fact or fiction.

 Almost every episode had a surprise twist at the end, and the series was destined to become a cult classic.
 Serling’s original opening narration to the show set the scene perfectly:

 “There is a fifth dimension beyond that which is known to man.
 It is a dimension as vast as space and as timeless as infinity.
 It is the middle ground between light and shadow, between science and superstition, and it lies between the pit of man’s fears and the summit of his knowledge.
 This is the dimension of imagination.
 It is an area we call – The Twilight Zone”.

 He managed to encompass the surreal feel of this anthology in a few short moments, and the trance-inducing “dee dee dee dee” theme has since become shorthand for eerie ambiguity.

 With its subtext of escape from reality, a nostalgia for more simple times, but generally a hunger for other-worldly adventures, it seems appropriate that the original Twilight Zone series appeared at about the right time to take viewers away, albeit briefly, from the contemporary real-life fears of the Cold War, the Berlin Wall, the Cuban Missile Crisis, and, eventually, the tragic events of Dallas.